-Patients should be educated to avoid painful stimulus and actively participate in physiotherapy.
+Patients should be educated to avoid painful stimuli and actively participate in physiotherapy.
 Lifestyle modifications are one of the essential elements of the treatment plan.

-It is very crucial to understand that all types of pudendal neuralgias are not the result of PNE in the treatment planning of patients with chronic pain.
-It is essential to realize that pudendal nerve can get trapped at different locations, and therefore, all patients cannot receive the same therapy.
+It is crucial to understand that all types of pudendal neuralgias are not the result of PNE in the treatment planning of patients with chronic pain.
+It is essential to realize that the pudendal nerve can get trapped at different locations, and therefore, all patients will not benefit from the same therapy.
 Patients with chronic pain syndromes tend to get frustrated with multiple failed treatments and can be clinically depressed as well.

 A study was conducted by Raynor et al. on 1024 patients to study the prevalence of depression in patients with chronic pain and its impact on health care cost.
 They categorized 60.8% of patients of chronic pain into probable depression and 33.8% into severe depression based on a questionnaire survey.
 They also reported higher health care cost amongst patients with depression (p=0.001).
 Similar results can be seen in data analysis by the medical expenditure panel survey of 26671 patients from 2008 to 2011.
 The research found that different levels of pain interference increase the total health care cost.

 Chronic pain poses a mental and economic burden on the patient.
-These aspects should be in view when providing holistic care to patients.
+These aspects should be considered when providing care to patients.

 Pudendal neuralgia due to PNE is a rare neuropathic condition.
 It causes a significant impairment of quality of life.
-It often doesn't get diagnosed on time, and most patients get treated for other conditions.
-Thus Nantes diagnostic criteria were established and validated by the an interprofessional team to aid in the diagnosis and further treatment of such patients.
+It often does not get diagnosed in a timely manner, and most patients get treated for other conditions.
+Thus Nantes diagnostic criteria were established and validated by an interprofessional team to aid in the diagnosis and further treatment of such patients.
 If the patient fulfills Nantes criteria, no further investigation is required, however, if any of the criteria are not present, the patient should be further evaluated, and MRI is generally done to rule out other causes of chronic pain.
 Individualized treatment is necessary.
-It requires typically permanent lifestyle changes and physical therapy.
+It typically requires permanent lifestyle changes and physical therapy.
 The treatment options include pharmacological therapy, CT guided blocks, decompression surgery, and neuromodulation.

 A well-coordinated interprofessional healthcare team comprised of a pain physician, surgeon, anesthesiologist, nurse, radiologist, and physiotherapist to help in physical rehabilitation, is necessary to treat this challenging neuropathic syndrome.
 All these disciplines need to collaborate across interprofessional boundaries to optimize care and outcomes.
 [Level V]